doinab/evo-network-verification/README.md

 and encoded with one link per line, i.e., "gain    0   29   -16" models a link from node 0 to node 29 of signal gain -16.

-*  Also for each experiment, the _data file_ named
-data-unique-individuals[..].txt is a processed summary of the set of topologies.
-Here, each _data line_ processes one topology file; e.g. the following line:
+For each energy experiment, the _data file_ named _data-..-individuals.txt_ is a processed summary of the set of topologies.
+Here, each data line processes one topology file; e.g. the following line:

 5998    CU4 12665.9375  74.4231724247   12779   12540   D-edges 203